Food 4 Less: Nugget

 Kroger uses the Foods Co name in Northern California, where it is bound by an agreement between Falley's and grocer Nugget Markets, Inc. One Food 4 Less store in Northern California is managed and operated by Nugget.
 Kroger does not have any administrative control over the single Nugget Food 4 Less store.

 Nugget's Food 4 Less is limited by its agreement with Fleming in its ability to advertise in circulars.
 Kroger's Food 4 Less circulars will feature individual products on sale whereas Nugget's Food 4 Less circulars only promote sales events and customer testimony.
 Ad prices from the Kroger Food 4 Less chain are not honored.

 The Nugget Food 4 Less store also features a different selection of products than the Kroger Food 4 Less stores due to Nugget's pooling of resources from its upscale Nugget Market stores.
-Marketing and administration of the Nugget Food 4 Less store is handled through the Nugget Market Corporate Office in Woodland, California, and any requests for other Food 4 Less stores will be deferred to the Kroger Corporate Office in Cincinnati, Ohio.
+Marketing and administration of the Nugget Food 4 Less store is handled through the Nugget Market Corporate Office in Davis, California, and any requests for other Food 4 Less stores will be deferred to the Kroger Corporate Office in Cincinnati, Ohio.
 It is unclear whether Nugget Markets and Kroger will continue the Fleming relationship when the franchise agreement expires.

 Nugget operated a total of three stores in Northern California; in Cameron Park, Vallejo, and Woodland.
 In 2014, the Food 4 Less in Cameron Park was converted into Fork Lift, a new store concept by Nugget.
 The Food 4 Less in Vallejo was shuttered on May 15, 2016, leaving the Woodland location as Nugget's sole remaining Food 4 Less store.